SoftwareEngineeringToolDemos/FSE-2013-RADA/build-vm/README.md

 3. Clone this repo and `cd` into the directory.
   * git clone https://github.com/SoftwareEngineeringToolDemos/FSE-2013-RADA.git FSE-2013-RADA
   * cd FSE-2013-RADA/build-vm
-4. Run `vagrant up` to set up the vm.
-Virtual box image gets downloaded.
+4. Run `vagrant up` to set up the virtual machine.
 5. The vagrant file will begin execution and boot up a VM after some time.
 6. Credentials to login.
   * Username : vagrant